 It can sometimes be confused for another two tone shoe, the saddle shoe, however the saddle shoe is far more casual and characterised by the more decorative contrast panel being applied to the mid-foot rather than the heel counter, toe and facings.

 Whilst it is most common for the spectator shoe to be obstructed of different leathers, they can also be made from panels of suede or hard wearing fabrics such as tweed.
 This way shoemakers have an almost limitless range of textures, colours and patterns to mix and match, keeping this style fresh and new over the last century and beyond.

 A (Brief) History of the Spectator Shoe

-The spectator shoe was first designed as a cricket shoe by famous english shoemaker, John Lobb in 1868.
-It was worn by sporting gentlemen who played golf and cricket and so then became popular with the spectators of such sport and thus was named ‘the spectator shoe’.
+The spectator shoe was first designed as a cricket shoe by famous English shoemaker, John Lobb in 1868.
+It was worn by sporting gentlemen who played golf and cricket and so then became popular with the spectators of such sports and thus was named ‘the spectator shoe’.

 The image of the spectator shoe took a further knock as it was a favourite style of both Edward VIII and Wallace Simpson.
 Who were not particularly popular with many of the upper class in Britain at that time following Edward's abdication and Wallace’s own reported extramarital liaisons as a divorcee.

-Thankfully we have long moved past such hang ups around the spectators shoe and now it is one of the most popular dress shoes, allowing men to have some fun and flaunt their style taste far more then its more serious cousin, the sharp black leather Oxford.
+Thankfully we have long moved past such hang-ups around the spectator's shoe and now it is one of the most popular dress shoes, allowing men to have some fun and flaunt their style taste far more than its more serious cousin, the sharp black leather Oxford.